There are many factors and features that affect the cost to replace furnace.

 Types Of Furnaces

-When looking to replace your furnace, it is important to find the one that aligns with your budget and is efficient enough.
+When looking to replace your furnace, it is essential to find the one that aligns with your budget and is efficient enough.
 These are the common types of furnaces in Canada.

 - Natural gas furnace: Most homeowners prefer to use a natural gas furnace.
 It is inexpensive to operate and initially costs between $3,500 to $6,000, depending on its efficiency.
 Gas furnaces have an AFUE of 95-98%.